-Veterans ‘Deprogram' War Through Dance
+Veterans ‘Deprogram’ War Through Dance

 Even/Odd for Square

-"Keep your fingers straight and off the trigger.
-Do not point the rifle at anyone you do not intend to shoot."
-That's Roman Baca, a U.S. Marine and Iraq War veteran.
-But he's not speaking to the company of soldiers he led during his tour as a sergeant in Fallujah, Iraq.
+“Keep your fingers straight and off the trigger.
+Do not point the rifle at anyone you do not intend to shoot.”
+That’s Roman Baca, a U.S. marine and Iraq War veteran.
+But he’s not speaking to the company of soldiers he led during his tour as a sergeant in Fallujah, Iraq.
 Here, Baca is instructing a company of ballet dancers.

 In the riveting short documentary Exit 12: Moved by War, directed by Mohammad Gorjestani in collaboration with Even/Odd and Square, Baca shares the story of his remarkable transformation from a veteran with PTSD to a choreographer who helps others heal from the trauma of war through dance.